ahnungsloscore/ArthaVittya/README.md

 ## How to Run Locally
 1. Clone the repo
+2. 🔐 This app uses a `.env` file to store API credentials securely.
+To run locally, create a `.env` file with the following format:
+HUGGINGFACE_API_TOKEN=your_token_here
-2. Create a `.env` file with your Hugging Face token
+Create a `.env` file with your Hugging Face token
 3. Run `streamlit run app.py`

 ## License